JimMoen/emqx-docs/en_US/access-control/authn/cinfo.md

   },
   # ... more authenticators ...
   # ...
-  # If all authenticators are exhausted without an 'allow' or a 'deny' result, the client is not rejected
+  # If all authenticators are exhausted without an 'allow' or a 'deny' result, the client is rejected
 ]
 ```